ch-stark/blog1506/acm/README2.md

 Note that cluster names are dynamically generated as part of this process.
 This should not be an issue provided applications are being published using a domain name that does not include the cluster name.
 In the event that the cluster is recreated it will spin up with a different name even if the same ClusterClaim is submitted.
 To address this consider using the [appsDomain feature](https://docs.openshift.com/container-platform/4.11/networking/ingress-operator.html#nw-ingress-configuring-application-domain_configuring-ingress) or a secondary ingress controller with a custom domain name to separate cluster administration endpoints from application service delivery.

 By default each cluster spins up with three worker nodes which will be used to host a stateless frontend workload (PgPool).
-To this we add a MachinePool to host our stateful backend workload (PostgreSQL), as each type of workload typically has its own performance and availability needs.
+To this we add a MachinePool to host our stateful backend workload (PostgreSQL), as each type of workload typically has its own performance characteristics and availability needs.

 	apiVersion: hive.openshift.io/v1
 	kind: MachinePool